daboynb/windows_scripts/README.md

 # defender.bat

-This script disables Windows Defender and related security components with the help of PowerRun (tool created by Sordum).
-With the help of (jbara2002/windows-defender-remover).
+This script removes Windows Defender and related security components.
+It uses PowerRun (tool created by Sordum).
+Made following the jbara2002 project.

 Note that this tool will permanently remove Windows Defender and other security components.
 You won't be able to  re-enable them.
 Use with caution!